 The dining room is an unusual space.
 It's dedicated to eating dinner.
 Even then, usually only formal dinners.
 You may only use your dining room a couple times a year, or if you make a point of it, weekly.

-No matter how much you use your dining room now, chances are you'll use it a lot more if it's a place you love to be.
-Dining room decor can transform the space from a formal (and boring) place, to one you can't wait to use.
+A few updates can change all that.
+Dining room décor can transform the space from a formal (and boring) place, to one you can't wait to use.

-These 10 dining room decor ideas will add the drama you need to make your dining room a compelling place to be.
+These 10 dining room décor ideas will add the drama you need to make your dining room the place to be.

 1. Feature Wall